-HMRC - OT05362 - PRT: Valuation Of Non-Arms Length Disposals And Appropriations - Gas - Valuation Of Light Gases To 31 December 1993
+HMRC - OT05362 - PRT: Valuation Of Non-Arms Gas - Valuation Of Light Gases To 31 December 1993

 OTA 1975 made no special provision for the valuation of gas and the basic rule designed for oil (monthly values) applied.
 At the time however the point was not material as most of the gas produced was sold to British Gas Corporation and there were few non-arms length disposals to value.